 We try to find the hidden URLs on HTML source.
 We use screen recorders to make video files (I had to do this for many of the then flash player versions of 50 Web Ways to Tell a Story Tools to make my video).
 I’ve snagged audio by as lo tech as sticking a recording device in front of my speakers to routing output into my system audio and recording with Audacity.

 Sometimes we just have to dress up to get around the cloaking devices…

-The post "Those Who Travel the Open Web Federation With Audio Cloaking Devices" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/12/web-audio-cloaking/) on December 10, 2014.
+The post "Those Who Travel the Open Web Federation With Audio Cloaking Devices" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/12/web-audio-cloaking/) on December 10, 2014.